croaky/blog/articles/managing-complexity-with-deep-modules.md

-# Philosophy Of Software Design
+# Managing complexity with deep modules

 One of my favorite books on software is
 [A Philosophy of Software Design](https://amzn.to/2OQkBEQ).